 Pressure indicator PI-4 measures the pressure of the recirculation line.
-Flow indicator FI-11 monitors the water flow to the DWC system and water flow during the recirculation mode.
+Flow indicator FI-11 monitors the water flow to the DWCS or to Miscellaneous Waste Holdup Tank and water flow during the recirculation mode.

 Pressure indicator PI-13 measures the pressure in the sample line at the sample box, while flow indicator FI-16 monitors the flow of water in the sample line return.